wonseokjung/ReinforcementLearning_byWonseok/README.md

  실습:
  * Get familiar with the Mountain Car Playground
- * Solve Mountain Car Problem using Q-Learning with Linear Function Approximation
+ * Q-Learning with Value Function Approximation

 6. Deep-Q-Learning
  이론: